napari/napari-scipy2025-workshop/napari-workshops/intro_napari_GUI.md

 You can save the layers individually using the File menu or Command+S (Mac) / Control+S (Windows and Linux).

 * For image layers, you can select the file type by providing the extension.
+Some extensions are lossless, like `.tiff`, and others are lossy, like `.jpeg`; use the file extension appropriate to your use case.
 Note: Some formats may not work for all image types, e.g. 3D stacks.
 Additional file types can be made available by plugins.
 * Points and Shapes layers are saved as `.csv` files that contain their coordinates.